pixel5/Drupal-Bootstrap-PixelMod/README.md

 **Features** (a growing list):
 - Added block region 'Jumbotron', allowing for full-width bootstrap jumbotrons
 - Easy dropdown menus enabled
-- Added CSS the Bootstrap components in the list-group-item family
+- Added CSS for the Bootstrap components in the list-group-item family